 Brave Web Browser

 Brave is a Chromium-based free software web browser for GNU/Linux, Windows (32 and 64-bit) and Mac OS.
 There are also mobile versions for Android and iOS.
 It's performance is within margin of error of other Chromium-based browsers like Google's Chrome.
 Other aspects are also the same, it is essentially the Google's Chrome web browser with different branding and some additional features like web advertisement and tracker blocking, a built-in crypto currency wallet and a opt-in rewards system where users can get paid cryptocurrency for viewing advertisements that are built right into the browser.
-It's overall alright.
+It's overall barely acceptable as a web browser, nothing more.
 Installation may be a bit tricky since no GNU/Linux distribution includes it in their repositories.

 The Brave Web Browser is free software under the Mozilla Public License 2.0.
 It is in principle free open source software but it's development is heavily controlled Brave Software - it is not a truly free foundation-developed software project like Debian.

 - 1 Installation